‘Star Wars: Episode 8’ Rumor: Legacy Characters Reunion And Han Solo Comeback Detailed

 According to Zeroh, the sole purpose of Luke making his way to the Millennium Falcon could be to remember his dear old friend and be reunited with the ones who are still there.

-This Star Wars: Episode 8 – The Last Jedi moment will be made more demoralizing when thinking about the death of Carrie Fisher, who played Princess Leia and one third of the iconic Star Wars trio.
+This Star Wars: Episode 8 – The Last Jedi moment will be made more demoralizing when thinking about the death of Carrie Fisher, who played Princess Leia and one-third of the iconic Star Wars trio.
 While she will appear in the film, the fate of the character appears to already be sealed.

 By and large, Luke’s reunion with Chewbacca and R2-D2 will likely solidify Han Solo’s death.
 Even though there are reports that a funeral for the hero will be shown in Star Wars: Episode 8, many are still not convinced he is a goner.
 This scene, to many people’s heartbreak, might put all these hopes to rest.